ssbc/handbook.scuttlebutt.nz/principles.md

 - %P1see8CMH8StoXs9CMzwIahrjE+Ht8FeCNjsV3eRgZw=.sha256

+## Free Listening

+> What is free speech?
+Looking at the history of this term, I think free speech is really about printing presses.
+It means that the government is not allowed to throw you in jail (or burn you at the stake) because they do not like what you are saying.
+>
+> But free speech does not mean that anyone is obliged to read your pamphlets!
+You still have to publish things that other people want to read, if you want people to read it.
+If people get upset about what you have to say, and express that loudly, that is not censorship - that is actually more free speech.
+>
+> (...)
+>
+> Free Listening is the missing right of the internet age.
+There is so much information that choosing what not to read becomes a major challenge.
+Getting access to the material you want to read is already achived, but we lack power to filter what we don't want.
+This right is based on individual freedom and thus does not conflict with free speech.
+I think this freedom will be empowered by sharing information for the filter - things the the ability to subscribe to other's moderations.
+>
+> This is power given not power taken, free listening via free speech.

+- %V2rZOt+nuTrS/89OquyPSgBBRjkJAf81Stq/sg2Fmtk=.sha256

 ## Dogfooding

 > When it comes to emergency survival situations, it helps a lot if your survival equipment is also the equipment that you use every day.
 Then you know it works, is maintained, and you know how to use it!